 The Scrape Trend consists of a belt of highly prospective rocks approximately 7 kilometres long and approximately 1 to 2 kilometres wide.
-It begins southwest of the Pine Cove mine site and continues eastward to the community of Ming's Bight.
+It begins southwest of the Pine Cove pit and continues eastward to the community of Ming's Bight.
 The Scrape Trend includes the Pine Cove and Stog'er Tight deposits as well as the Romeo & Juliet, Anaroc and Animal Pond prospects and a new discovery referred to as the Argyle zone.
-These gold occurrences align with a fault delineated by a topographic lineament coincident with a broad.
+These gold occurrences align with a fault delineated by a topographic lineament.
 The Scrape Trend hosts both baseload and high-grade styles of mineralization.